jwoos/frotz-js/README.md

 Please note that this is written in ES6 and tranpile using Babel.
 Initially, I only allowed usage on Node > v6 but decided that backward compatibility was also important.
 In the future, I will implement usage of the ES6 source files for those who are on v6 and above.

+### What is this?
+This is a Node interface for playing Infocom games and other Z-machine games through the use of Frotz, an interpreter.
+It is essentially a wrapper for interacting with the CLI only version of the interpreter (dumb frotz).
+Now you can play text games via your JavaScript applications!

 ### Installation

 ```bash